ouspg/trytls/doc/Klasila_Aleksi_Bach_Thesis/README.md

 #### 4.3.1.
 Performance testing

+**Aims**

 Performance testing is always an important part of testing new tools.
 It shows the best ways to use the tools and it also tells whether if the tools are really usable or not in the sense of being at least reasonably good with not wasting too much time.

+**Setup**

-The tests are done using python3 and urllib in the client’s code.
+The tests were performed using 64 bit Linux Ubuntu 16.04 laptop with Intel core i3 2.27 GHz, normal networking controllers and 4 gigs of ram.The tests are done using python3 and urllib in the client’s code.
 The server side is the TryTLS backend with default configurations.

+**Procedure**

 All the tests are done 10 times and the values represented are the average values of the actual values measured during the 10 tests.
 At the beginning of each test the servers have been rebooted.
 During a test clients try to connect to all the servers up and running.
-If the connection is established the client also makes a Get request for a html file.
-The size of the html file is minimal.
-Once the html file has been safely received by the client or something has gone wrong with the connection - the connection gets terminated.
+If the connection is established the client also makes a Get request for a HTML file.
+The size of the HTML file is minimal.
+Once the HTML file has been safely received by the client or something has gone wrong with the connection - the connection gets terminated.
 These tests test not only the speed of creating connection – the handshake protocol part of the connection - but they also measure the speed of cryptography - the record protocol part of the connection.

-The tests were performed using 64 bit Linux Ubuntu 16.04 laptop with Intel core i3 2.27 GHz, normal networking controllers and 4 gigs of ram.
+This is to make sure the backend can also be used in testing TLS record protocol in the future if seen needed.

+---

-**Test 1**
+**CASE STUDY 1**

+**Setup and Procedure**

 The first tests were made setting up one backend with different numbers of servers and containers.
 During the tests there were never more than one client trying to connect at a time.
 The time it took from a client to connect to a server and end the connection was recorded and the result is shown in the table below.
+The servers were easy to set up and terminate because of the usage of docker.

+**Analysis**

 It can be seen that the servers are very fast even though the client and the servers are running on the same machine.
 Within certain range of servers up there is really no noticeable change in the rate of connections established.
-It took about 200 milliseconds for the client to try and create a connection and optionally make a GET request for a html file if connection got established.
-The servers were easy to set up and terminate because of the usage of docker.
+It took about 200 milliseconds for the client to try and create a connection and optionally make a GET request for a HTML file if connection got established.

+This shows that the backend can in fact be used in testing TLS libraries - at least with only one connection to a port at a time.
+This also shows that the NGINX servers are performing very well and hence NGINX is a great choice to be used pretty much in any kind of TLS testing software/projects.

+**Results**

 Chart 1.
 Summary of test runs of the TryTLS backend with single client.
 ![test1_chart](pictures/test1_chart.png)